Benefits, Risks & Alternatives to Therapy

 All therapists are required to disclose information about their fees prior to entering into an agreement to provide services.

-$145 per SAP case management/treatment compliance follow-up hour
+$200 per 50 minute psychotherapy, SAP, case management/treatment compliance follow-up hour

-Phone calls that last over 10 minutes are usually charged on the basis of your hourly fee.
+Phone calls that last over 10 minutes are usually charged on the basis of the hourly fee.

 Fees are payable at the time services are rendered, and it is best to pay at the beginning of each session to maximize the use of session time.